cinnData/DataSci-Summer/[DS-05] Example - West Roxbury data.md

 ## Exploring the data

 To explore the data set, we use the standard Pandas methods.
-First, the shape is the expected one, 13 columns and 5,801 row.
+First, the shape is the expected one, 13 columns and 5,801 rows.

 ```
 In [5]: df.shape